intel/nauta/docs/installation-and-configuration/Target_Host_Requirements/THR.md

 - CentOS-7 - Updates
 - Extra Packages for Enterprise (epel)

+## Data directory

+`/data` directory must be created on master node before installation.
+This directory will contain persistent Kubernetes' and Nauta's data.
+Preferably you should mount a separate disk to this directory - size depends on your needs and number of users, 70Gi disk size is a reasonable default for a three node Nauta environment.

 ## Next Steps: Preparing for the Nauta Installation

 * [Inventory File Configuration Tasks](../Inventory_Tasks/IT.md)